 Bipolar Disorder (previously referred to as Manic Depressive illness) is a serious mental illness characterised by extreme Mood swings, irrational behaviour, phases of highs (up’s) and depression (lows).
-Anyone can develop Bipolar Disorder and it is said to be an incurable although treatable illness.
+It is said to be an incurable although treatable illness.
 Lifelong medication might be a part of the treatment.

 It cannot be neglected because the condition has a huge impact on a patient’s life: adversely affecting studies, career, relationships and health.
 It can be dangerous, too: Bipolars could have suicidal tendencies and through reckless behaviour cause hurt to themselves.